Parents and Guardians: Help your Child Beat “Summer Slide”

 Show your children how much you value reading by turning everyday moments into teachable ones.

 5. Read and Ring.
-Call Mayor Kenney or Cappuccino!
+Call Torrey Smith, Cappuccino, or Mayor Kenney!

 Visit Readby4th.org for more ideas and free resources including: